-Skanska's project manager Kristen Fallin is passionate about giving minorities and small businesses the tools and opportunities to be successful in this industry.
-She will work with Diversity Manager Mel Jones to develop a plan to provide the best opportunities to maximize MWESB subcontractor participation.
+Skanska's project manager David Franke will work with Diversity Manager Mel Jones to develop a plan to provide the best opportunities to maximize MWESB subcontractor participation.
 Plan highlights will include:

 - Review MWESB subcontractors from the Skanska's database, MWESB directories for the City of Fairview, Gresham and Troutdale.
-We will ensure all local subcontractors and tradespeople are aware of the project and excited to be part of the team. - Identify and incorporate MWESB subcontractor strengths related to this project - Provide mentoring by encouraging subcontractors to use local resources and sub-tier subcontractors through bidding requirements.
+We will ensure all local subcontractors and tradespeople are aware of the project and excited to be part of the team. - Identify and incorporate MWESB subcontractor strengths related to this project - Provide mentoring by encouraging subcontractors to use local resources and sub-tier subcontractors through bidding requirements. - Provide options for enhancing MWESB participation such as MWESB only bid packages, mandatory sub-tier participation, and qualitative scoring for subcontracting RFPs.
+This information will be presented to the District, DAY CPM and DOWA-IBI for review and approval.

-Responsible: Kristen Fallin, project manager; Mel Jones, diversity director

-Deliverables: Detailed plan
+Responsible: David Franke, project manager Deliverables: Detailed plan